johnpapa/angular-styleguide/README.md

     - In a JavaScript file type these commands followed by a `TAB`:

     ```javascript
+    // These are full file snippets containing an IIFE
+    ngapp     // creates an Angular module setter
     ngcontroller // creates an Angular controller
     ngdirective  // creates an Angular directive
     ngfactory    // creates an Angular factory
-    ngmodule     // creates an Angular module
+    ngfilter     // creates an Angular filter
     ngservice    // creates an Angular service

+    // These are partial snippets intended to be chained
+    ngconfig     // defines a configuration phase function
+    ngmodule     // creates an Angular module getter
+    ngroute      // defines an Angular ngRoute 'when' definition
+    ngrun        // defines a run phase function
-    ngfilter     // creates an Angular filter
+    ngstate      // creates an Angular UI Router state definition
     ```

   *Individual templates are also available for download within the [webstorm-angular-live-templates](assets/webstorm-angular-live-templates?raw=true) folder*